We strive to continuously improve water efficiency and reduce our potable water consumption.

 How weather affects water use

 The challenge in meeting our water use targets is the influence of weather.
-The weather and seasonal variations impact on our process water availability and consumption.
-Our objective is to continually improve our potable water efficiency, and reduce our overall consumption from potable supplies.
+Our potable water consumption is heavily affected by rainfall, weather conditions and seasonal variations, which impact our process water availability and consumption.